Price's Candles: Employees

-Price's attitude was an enduring one that continued beyond the Wilson family.
 The company sought to build good quality housing for its workers in London but could not buy any land.
-However, the Wirral factory at Bromborough Pool—"our colony on the Mersey"—was a green field site.
-Here Price's eventually built a village of 147 houses with church, institute, shop and library for its workforce of "come downs" (the Battersea families who migrated to the new factory).
-This model village was an inspiration to other employers, and the idea was used at Lever's Port Sunlight factory adjacent to Bromborough in the 1880s and by Cadbury's Bournville village in the 1890s.
-Other examples of the company's approach to its employees included the introduction of a profit-sharing scheme for all staff in 1869 and a contributory employees' pension in 1893—the first scheme in the country to include floor workers.
+However, they were able to do this at the Wirral factory at Bromborough Pool.
+Here Price's eventually built a village of 147 houses, a church, institute, shop and library.
+This model village was an inspiration to other employers, and the idea was used at Lever's Port Sunlight factory adjacent to Bromborough.